Madeleine Hunt-Ehrlich

-Madeleine Hunt-Ehrlich (born 1987) is a visual artist and filmmaker based in Brooklyn, New York.
+Madeleine Hunt-Ehrlich (born 1987) is an American visual artist, filmmaker, and educator, based in Brooklyn, New York.
 Hunt-Ehrlich's work often explores the Black women's experience, Afro-Surrealism, and Pan-Africanism.
 She is an assistant professor in the Media Studies department at the Queens College, City University of New York.

 Early life and career

 Madeleine Hunt-Ehrlich was born in 1987.
 Her mother is poet Erica Hunt and her father is jazz musician Marty Ehrlich.
 She grew up in an artist co-op in Alphabet City in New York.

 In 2022, the film Conspiracy, a co-production with contemporary artist Simone Leigh, was premiered at the 59th Venice Biennale, The Milk of Dreams as part of Leigh's solo project at the United States Pavilion.

 Several of Hunt-Ehrlich's films comment and revisit history.
 Her film Spit on the Broom portrays the story of the United Order of Tents, a congregation of Black women advocating for underserved communities around the country.

-Hunt-Ehrlich has presented screenings in major venues, festivals, and institutions worldwide such as the Solomon R. Guggenheim Museum, Whitney Museum, New York; Tribeca Film Festival, New Orleans Film Festival, International Film Festival RotterdamDoclisboa, School of the Art Institute of Chicago.
+Hunt-Ehrlich has presented screenings in major venues, festivals, and institutions worldwide such as the Solomon R. Guggenheim Museum, Whitney Museum, New York; Tribeca Film Festival, New Orleans Film Festival, International Film Festival Rotterdam, Doclisboa, School of the Art Institute of Chicago.
 She is winner of special jury prize for best experimental film at the 2019 New Orleans Film Festival and special jury prize for the best experimental film at the 2021 Blackstar film festival.
 Her feature debut The Ballad of Suzanne Césaire premiered at the International Film Festival Rotterdam in 2024.